Upper Eden Neighbourhood Plan

 Following the designation of the Neighbourhood Area, the Upper Eden Community Plan Group submitted a draft of the Upper Eden Neighbourhood Plan to us.
 We were required to publicise the Plan for a minimum of six weeks.
 We published the draft plan and asked for comments from stakeholders and the public.
 The consultation period closed on Friday 16 November.

-To view the comments that were submitted download the Upper Eden Neighbourhood Plan Written Representations (PDF: 496Kb / 34 pages)
+See Upper Eden Neighbourhood Plan Written Representations (PDF: 496Kb / 34 pages) for comments which were submitted on the plan.

 Stage three - examination